ChaorongC/MESA/README.md

         boruta_top_n_feature=1000)
 ```
 __X__ : dataframe of shape (n_features, n_samples)
-  > Input samples.
+  >Input samples.
-  > A matrix containing samples as rows with features as columns.
+  >A matrix containing features as rows with samples as columns.

 __y__ : array-like of shape (n_samples,)
   >Target values/labels/stages.
+Usually, we use 0 and 1 for 'normal/negative' and 'cancer/positive' samples.

 __estimator__ : estimator object/model implementing ‘fit’
   >The object used to fit the data.
+  >A model that is used to evaluate feature subsets in each iteration of sequential backward selection.

 __classifiers__ : a list of estimator object/model implementing ‘fit’ and 'predict_proba'
   >The object to use to evalutate on test set at the end.
+  >A model used to train on the final selected feature subset then test on the testing set.

 __cv__ : int, cross-validation generator or an iterable, default=5
   >(Adopted from `sklearn.model_selection.cross_val_score`) Determines the cross-validation splitting strategy.
 Possible inputs for cv are: